Seahawks repeatedly shoot themselves in the foot against the 49ers. But all is not lost … yet

 It was, in fact, the John Stockton of defeats for Seattle, aided and abetted by all sorts of sloppy play, but mostly attributable to 14 penalties that accounted for more free yards than they had ever bestowed in team history — 148.

 Pete Carroll was chewing on that number when he met with the media after the game, and it went down like rancid meat.
-Carroll pointed out all the things the Seahawks did right, and yet seemed in disbelief at what went wrong, specifically the 10 second-half penalties that undid much of the good.
+Carroll pointed out all the things the Seahawks did right, and yet seemed in disbelief at what went wrong, specifically the 10 penalties after halftime that undid much of the good.

 “I don’t know how that could happen,’’ Carroll said of the penalties, the resurfacing of an old problem he thought the Seahawks had put away for good.